 So play with this power of attention.
 See what happens when you relax it.
 Is your pronunciation better?
 You might be surprised.
 On the other hand, if your attention already is relaxed, and your tones are a mess, then your efforts have to be more on the awareness side.

-Get set up with a recording device - anything will do, no need for high tech - and have some simple phrases (or sentences if you're more advanced) recorded by a native speaker ready to listen to and imitate - the phrases shouldn't feel too challenging to repeat.
+Get set up with a recording device - anything will do, no need for high tech - and have some simple phrases (or sentences if you're more advanced) recorded by a native speaker ready to listen to and imitate.
+Try the beginner-friendly dialogs and example sentences at our sister site, mandarinplayer.com.
+(And kindly excuse the shameless self-promotion).

 Listen to the Chinese phrase and repeat it.
 Do this a few times until you feel fluent with it.
 Then press record.
 Now...get ready and prepare yourself for some possible disappointment as you listen back.